amonks/hip-hop-analysis/followtheleader.md

 >	But remember - you're not a slave

 Five Percenters believe that God is the Asiatic Blackman, that 85% of the world has been misled or "tricked" by a malicious 10% to believe that god *isn't* the Asiatic Blackman, and that it's up to the remaining 5% of the world (the Poor Religious Teachers of the Five Percent Nation) to open eyes.
 Read within the context of this segment, the whole song becomes a call to follow Rakim's lead and join the Five Percenters.
 Fortunately, what Rakim lacks in lyrical content, he makes up for with wordplay and clever rhymes.

+### Beef

+One interesting historical tidbit contained within the song is its references to short-lived beef between Rakim and EPMD's Erick Sermon.
+In his 1987 track, *I Ain't No Joke*, Rakim used the lines,

+>	Play ‘em, so I’mma have to dis and broke /
+>	You could get a smack for this, I ain't no joke

+In their debut single, a year later, EPMD used the lines,

+>	It’s like a diggum smack /
+>	Smack me and I'll smack you back

+Because of the similar use of the word "smack", R's fans took EPMD's (actually cereal-refencing line) as a comeback diss, a response to Rakim's own verse, and goaded Rakim into retalliating on *Follow The Leader*,

+>	Stop buggin' a brother said dig him, I never dug him
+>	He couldn't follow the leader long enough so I drug him

+To be honest, I'm not entirely sure how this constitutes a retaliation.
+I can't find a specific reference within this line to EPMD, but Erick Sermon disagrees, [saying](http://www.youtube.com/watch?v=PRh_Njm4pS0) that the line was Rakim's attempt at "destroying [EPMD]."
+He later told NAS the story, and NAS summarized it in his 2004 track, *UBR (Unauthorized Biography of Rakim),*

+>	EPMD put a record out, was dope /
+>	Tension spread, and I quote "Smack me and I smack you back" /
+>	Sounded like the answer to the I Ain't No Joke track